 The Nightfood Scientific Advisory Board is made up of leading sleep and nutrition experts, who help Nightfood deliver on its brand promise.
 The first member of this advisory board was Dr. Michael Grandner, Director of the Sleep and Health Research Program at the University of Arizona.
 Dr. Grandner has been conducting research on the link between nutrition and sleep for over ten years, and he believes improved nighttime nutritional choices can improve sleep, resulting in many short and long-term health benefits.
 In March of 2018, the Company added Dr. Michael Breus to their Scientific Advisory Board.
-Breus, known to millions as The Sleep DoctorTM, is believed to be the Nation's most trusted authority on sleep.
+Breus, known to millions as The Sleep DoctorTM, is believed to be the Nation's most prominent authority on sleep.
 He regularly appears in the national media to educate and inform consumers so they can sleep better and lead happier, healthier, more productive lives.
-In July, 2018, we completed our Scientific Advisory Board with the addition of Lauren Broch, Ph.D, M.S.
+In July, 2018, we added Lauren Broch, Ph.D, M.S.
 Dr. Broch is a sleep therapist and former Director of Education & Training at the Sleep-Wake Disorders Center at Weill Cornell Medical College.
 Dr. Broch also has a master's degree in human nutrition.
-This unique combination allowed her to play an important role in the reformulation of our nutrition bars, and the development of Nightfood ice cream.
+This unique combination allowed her to play an important role in the development of Nightfood ice cream.
 These experts work with Company management to ensure Nightfood products deliver on their nighttime-appropriate, and sleep-friendly promises.